THE FIRST DECADE

 ISSUES STILL BEING RESEARCHED.....

 1) Is the original pipe organ still functional at St Luke’s Episcopal Church?
+No, it was apparently removed during a 1970s remodel and no one seems to know what happened to it.

 2) Looking to confirm the original Architect for the theatre.
 A 1992 thesis (HERE) about the theater designs of C. Howard Crane by Lisa Maria DiChiera lists “Ferndale Theatre” twice (Job # 276 & # 305 ) with no detail.